mywrites/mywrites.github.io/synadia_quick_start.md

 1. Copy the code then paste into your terminal.

-    We recommend that new Windows/PowerShell users follow the instructions specified in the Note above.
+    We recommend that new Windows/PowerShell users follow the instructions specified in the **NOTE** above.
 Also, leaving one or more spaces between sections of the command statement (as shown below) does not impact execution.

-    Example:
+    **EXAMPLE**:

     .\nats context save --select "NGS-Cloud_Acct-cloud"  --server "tls://connect.ngs.global"  --creds   C:\Synadia_Software\nats-cli\NGS-Cloud_Acct-cloud.creds